Manage a commercial marketplace account in Partner Center

 For more information, see the Tracking Azure customer usage with GUIDs FAQ).

 The Agreements page lets you view a list of the publishing agreements that you've authorized.
 These agreements are listed according to name and version number, including the date it was accepted and the name of the user that accepted the agreement.

 - Sign in to Partner Center.

-- Under Account settings, select Agreements.
+- In the left-menu, select Agreements.

 Actions needed may appear at the top of this page if there are agreement updates that need your attention.
 To accept an updated agreement, first read the linked Agreement Version, then select Accept agreement.